wework/speccy/README.md

 node testRunner {path-to-APIs|single-file}
 ````

-The test harness currently expects files named `swagger.yaml`, `swagger.json`, `openapi.yaml` or `openapi.json` or a single named file, and has been tested against
+The test harness currently expects files with a `.json` or `.yaml` extension, or a single named file, and has been tested against

 * [APIs.guru](https://github.com/APIs-guru/openapi-directory)
 * [Mermade OpenApi specifications collection](https://github.com/mermade/openapi_specifications)
+* [SOM-Research collection](https://github.com/SOM-Research/hapi) (overlaps with APIs.guru)

 It can also be used as a simple validator if given an existing OpenAPI 3.x definition